Twenty Seventh Sunday in Ordinary Time - C - October 2, 2016

 SECOND READING The author of 1 Timothy (St. Paul?) urged his reluctant student to “fire up” faith for the job of evangelization.

 GOSPEL In Luke 17, the disciples wanted Jesus to increase their faith.
 Jesus answered with the equivalent of “the little you have is enough.”
 Sometimes, a perceived lack is really sufficient for the job.

-DAILY READINGS for the Thirteenth Week in Ordinary Time.
+DAILY READINGS for the Twenty Sixth Week in Ordinary Time.

 CHILDREN’S READING In the story for the first reading, Angie, like the stores in her area, could not wait for Halloween, even though it was a month away.
 Like, Angie and the prophet Habakkuk in the first reading, we need patience in order to see God act.
 In the story for the gospel, little Sam worked slowly, on small steps and in small ways, to reach the goal.
 Jesus told his disciples that the little they had, used in small steps and in small ways, was good enough to share the Good News with others.

 CATECHISM LINK In this week’s Catechism Link, we discuss faith in God.